currentsea/brainfuck/README.md

 -l : whether or not to launch the Brainfuck console after running a piece
      of Brainfuck code.
-Note that this argument is not necessary should no code provided.
+Note that this argument is not necessary should no code be provided.
 The console will start automatically

 -f : the path to a Brainfuck code file that is to be run.
 The path can be
      absolute, or it can be relative to the location of this executable